Accident reports are an important part of your case. Here’s how to request a copy of your report in Texas.

 When Will My Accident Report Be Available?

-In Texas, accident reports are typically available within a few days to three weeks of the incident, so it’s important to request a copy as soon as possible.
+In Texas, accident reports are typically available within a few days to two weeks of the incident, so it’s important to request a copy as soon as possible.
 If the crash resulted in death or serious injury, it could take well over a month before the investigation (e.g., accident reconstruction, criminal investigation, toxicology report, etc.) is fully complete.

 Obtaining a Copy of Your Accident Report